-• On March 27, 2015, CFR released a consultation paper on the licensing regime for overseas clearing and settlement (CS) facilities.
+• On March 27, 2015, the CFR released a consultation paper on the licensing regime for overseas clearing and settlement (CS) facilities.
 The consultation paper sets out a proposal that aims to provide greater clarity on the circumstances in which a CS facility must be either licensed in Australia or exempted from the Australian CS facility licensing regime.
 It is not expected that the proposed new approach will result in additional CS facilities being within the scope of Australia's CS facility licensing regime, and the rest of the Australian CS facility licensing regime will remain unchanged.
-The submission deadline is May 8.